cjdbarlow/Part-One/cardiac-output.md

     * $${\int_{t_1}^{t_2} \Delta T dt}$$ = Area under the change in temperature-time curve

 ###Errors in Thermodilution
+> Any factor that spuriously reduces the area under the thermodilution curve will result in an overestimation of CO.

 * Natural variability
 Cardiac output varies up to 10% with changes in intrathoracic pressure during respiration.
 Therefore:
     * A mean of 3-5 measurements should be taken